netreconlab/parse-server-swift/README.md

 It is recommended to add all of your `ParseObject`'s in a folder called `Models` similar to [ParseServerSwift/Sources/ParseServerSwift/Models](https://github.com/netreconlab/ParseServerSwift/blob/main/Sources/ParseServerSwift/Models).

 #### The `ParseUser` Model
 Be mindful that the `ParseUser` in `ParseServerSwift` should conform to [ParseCloudUser](https://swiftpackageindex.com/netreconlab/parse-swift/4.16.2/documentation/parseswift/parseclouduser).
+This is because the `ParseCloudUser` contains some additional properties on the server-side.
+On the client, you should always use `ParseUser` instead of `ParseCloudUser`.
 In addition, make sure to add all of the additional properties you have in your `_User` class to the `User` model.
 An example `User` model is below:

 ```swift
 /**